 Thomas was promoted commander on 9 April 1779, and after commanding the sloop Barbadoes was posted captain in the Leeward Islands on 11 December 1779, whereupon he commissioned a French prize as the Albemarle 28, transferring the officers and men of the Barbadoes into her.
 In July 1780 he removed to the Trident 64 in Admiral Sir George Rodney’s Leeward Islands fleet, sailing for Jamaica with Rear-Admiral Joshua Rowley’s reinforcements that month.

-In September he was ordered to exchange with Captain Thomas Dumaresq into the Ulysses 44, but before the transfer could take place this vessel was dismasted in the hurricane that swept through the Caribbean from 4-10 October.
+In September he was ordered to exchange with Captain Thomas Dumaresq into the Ulysses 44, but before the transfer could take place this vessel was dismasted in the Great Hurricanes that swept through the Caribbean in October.
 After assuming command of the Ulysses Thomas fought the French frigate Surveillante 40, Captain de Villeneuve Cillart, in the West Indies on 5 June 1781 but was carried below wounded in the early stages of the action, as were a lieutenant and the sailing master.
 Both sides suffered a great deal of damage in a four-hour engagement fought at point blank range before the Frenchman took off.
 Thomas was later awarded a pension in respect of his wounds.

 He thereafter commanded the Pallas 36 at Jamaica from March until July 1782 where he exchanged with Captain Christopher Parker into the Diamond 32, a frigate he retained until October.
 He then exchanged with Captain Bartholomew Rowley into the Resource 28, with which vessel returned home to be paid off in January 1783.